 Herbs That Decrease Breast Milk Supply

-Oregano, Parsley, and large amounts of Peppermint, menthol and spearmint.
-Sage (which is actually used for weaning or for healing mastitis), Sorrel, Thyme, Chickweed, Periwinkle, and Cocoa.
+Oregano, Parsley, and large amounts of Peppermint, menthol, and spearmint.
+Sage (used for weaning or healing mastitis), Sorrel, Thyme, Chickweed, Periwinkle, and Cocoa.
 (Not a complete list)

 Dangerous Herbs While Breastfeeding